Khaled-Tarekx/surroundingVisualization/README.md

 # replace in the server_url  in servo file
 replace with real_endpoint (http://localhost:8000/car_mapping/12/)

+# migrations needed before running (only use this commands one time)
+python manage.py makemigrations
+python manage.py migrate

 # to run the programa for real data testing use the uvicorn command in the terminal
 uvicorn SurroundingVisualization.asgi:application --port 8000